beatcracker/OpenVPN-Detour/README.md

 Useful for routers: add `iptables` rules to allow traffic to pass beween `bridge` and OpenVPN `tunnel` interface.
 Set variable to `0`, to disable this.

 ## DNS servers
-Set variable to `0`, to ingore pushed DNS servers.
+Set variable to `0`, to ignore pushed DNS servers.